Posts Tagged ‘parks’

 I could have sold my soul a long time ago.
 Instead, I’ve been expressing myself fully, and making all of Earth my home.
 Having a minimum wage job isn’t going to help humanity or myself.
 I belong outside, free with the rest of nature to expand.

 So I’m living in a tent and couch surfing.
 There’s nothing wrong with that.
 I figure it toughens me up.
 In the outdoors I can test myself, and my gear.
-Indoors are for fluffy house cats, and domesticated divas watching TV to get there drama fix.
+Indoors are for fluffy house cats, and domesticated divas watching TV to get their drama fix.
 The nature of reality isn’t broadcast on TV.
 The truth is, we are all connected.
 But it feels like instead of working together, people compete.
-Compete for girls, money, jobs, cars, houses.
+Compete for girls, money, jobs, cars, and houses.
 None of that means anything to me.
 It’s just stuff that can tie you down.
 I’m endless.
 You can’t label me.
 I am as free as the wind.
 I’ve experienced the highs, the lows, and I’m balanced.
 I rarely worry.
 Earth takes good care of me.
 The authorities are the ones that want to take away your rights and freedoms.
 No overnight camping they say.
 I say, that’s what camping is.

 Why pay $450 or more per month in rent?
 That’s crazy.
 Then you have to commit to an expensive place to sleep.
 I’d rather find a flat piece of land and make camp.
 I’m learning important skills like: navigating and reading maps, starting fires, cooking healthy inexpensive meals, and foraging for food.
 Being homeless gives me an opportunity to be a happy camper with less.
 I value the small things, like a warm blanket, and friends sharing their survival stories.